benjamincrozat/content/posts/php-90.md

 ## New features and changes planned for PHP 9.0

-### PHP 9.0 throws an exception on unserilization errors
+### PHP 9.0 throws an exception on unserialization errors

 This RFC, [Improve unserialize() error handling](https://wiki.php.net/rfc/improve_unserialize_error_handling), which has been partially implemented in PHP 8.3, upgrades unserialization errors from `E_NOTICE` to `E_WARNING`.